310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
 Yep.
-All of it is to keep up the act that Kanata-san is “an all knowing, extraordinary God who grants wishes.”
+Aaall of it is to keep up the act that Kanata-san is “an all knowing, extraordinary God who grants wishes.”

 “He will grant you anything you wish for”… The scheme exists to achieve that.